kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 - It enhances the CRI implementations to broadcast the required metrics to fulfill the pod and container fields in the `/metrics/cadvisor` endpoint.

-## Feature Graduations And Deprecations In Kubernetes v1.28
+## Feature graduations and deprecations in Kubernetes v1.28
 ### Graduations to stable

 This release includes a total of 12 enhancements promoted to Stable: